ueffel/Keypirinha-Time/README.md

 ## Usage

 Use the `Time:` item. (configurable)
 If no other input is entered the displayed datetime is the current time.
 Any input is interpreted as date string (or at least tried to)

 Executing any of the suggestions copies the selected item to the clipboard.

+## Configuration

+It's possible to configure multiple formats and locales in which the time is displayed.
+See the default configuration file for further information.

 ## Installation